Skip to main content

 Abby Scott

-Dissertation: Discovering Novel Antibiotic RiPP (Ribosomally Synthesized and Post-Translationally Modified Peptide) Natural Products and Elucidating Their Biosynthesis by Great Salt Lake Actinomycetota
+Dissertation: Discovery of Novel Antibiotic Peptides and Their Biosynthesis from Great Salt Lake Actinomycetota

 From a combination of genomic, metabolomic, and activity-guided screening techniques, our preliminary data show that actinomycetota isolated from Great Salt Lake sediment represent unique evolutionary lineages with a wealth of undescribed biosynthetic potential and many have demonstrated activity against multidrug resistant ESKAPE pathogens.
 Their genomes contain several novel RiPP biosynthetic gene clusters (BGCs), including many lasso peptide and linaridin BGCs with previously unreported post-translational modification enzymes (PTMEs).
 My goals are to isolate these RiPPs in order characterize their structures and activities to describe their biosynthesis and characterize these potentially novel PTMEs.